argo-marketplace/LA-LocalGeo-CrossWalk/APP/README.md

 pg-promise and bluebird are employed for easy querying the PostgreSQL Database on AWS RDS.

-__Notice__: When installing these libraries above, make sure having `--save` in the code, so that this libraries can be automatically recorded in the `package.json`.
+__Notice__: When installing these libraries above, make sure having `--save` in the code, so that this library can be automatically recorded in the `package.json`.
 Like this

     npm install express --save